Austin-Williams/cid-accumulator/README.md

 The client-side UI can then call `getLatestCID()` to retrieve the IPFS CID of the file that includes all data added so far.
 But what if that CID is not available on IPFS?

 The `CIDAccumulator` is designed so that you can efficiently compute the _previous_ CID from the current CID + the small amount of data that was emitted by the contract during the last data insert.
-This allows you to efficiently "walk backwards" from the current CID through previous CIDs until you find one that is available on IPFS.
+This allows you to efficiently "walkback" from the current CID through previous CIDs until you find one that is available on IPFS.

 A nice feature of this CID-walkback is that, once you find an older CID that is available on IPFS, you'll have already collected all the data between it and the current CID (because you gathered it as you "walked back").
 So you'll be fully synced!